 Without let or hindrance

 'Let or hindrance' is usually used in the form 'without let or hindrance', denoting something that is free to progress.
-'Without' is just a straightforward indication of a negative and isn't an example of the confusing alternative 'outside' meaning of without, as in 'without a city wall'.
-'Hindrance' is also straigthforward and only has one meaning.
+'Hindrance' is straightforward and only has one meaning.
 'Let' is the word in this phrase that causes confusion.
-What is a 'let' exactly?
+So, what is a 'let' exactly?

 Tennis is replete with obscure terms.
-Deuce refers to the situation where there are two points required to win a game, i.e. an Anglicized version of the French 'à deux de jeu'.
+Deuce refers to the situation where there are two points required to win a game, that is, an Anglicized version of the French 'à deux de jeu'.
 The origin of the term 'love' and the reason why the scores progress irregularly from 15 to 30, to 40, to game, aren't known.
-The suggestion that 'love' is a variant of the French 'l'oeuf', relating a zero to the ovoid shape of an egg, has no basis in fact.
+By the way, the suggestion that 'love' is a variant of the French 'l'oeuf', relating a zero to the ovoid shape of an egg, has no basis in fact.

 Another similarly ancient sporting term for an obstacle is a 'rub', as in 'the rub of the green', so beloved of snooker commentators.
 A rub is more specific than a let, in that it refers to a lump on the playing surface.
 (See 'rub of the green' for more details on this).